 Everyone who received basic income reported benefitting in some way.

-- Many recipients reported improvements in their physical and mental health, labour market participation, food security, housing stability, financial status and social relationships.
+Many recipients reported improvements in their physical and mental health, labour market participation, food security, housing stability, financial status and social relationships.

-- Basic income also had a noticeable impact on the use of health services, with many of the survey respondents indicating less frequent visits to health practitioners and hospital emergency rooms.
+Basic income also had a noticeable impact on the use of health services, with many of the survey respondents indicating less frequent visits to health practitioners and hospital emergency rooms.

-- For a significant number of participants, basic income purportedly proved to be transformational, fundamentally reshaping their living standards as well as their sense of self-worth and hope for a better future.
+For a significant number of participants, basic income purportedly proved to be transformational, fundamentally reshaping their living standards as well as their sense of self-worth and hope for a better future.

-- The majority of those employed before the pilot reported working while they were receiving basic income.
+The majority of those employed before the pilot reported working while they were receiving basic income.
 Many reported moving to higher paying and more secure jobs.

-- Those working before the pilot reported even greater improvements on some measures of well-being than those who were not working before.
+Those working before the pilot reported even greater improvements on some measures of well-being than those who were not working before.

 A new report from the Basic Income Canada Network (BICN) details how Canada could improve income security for everyone, with three options for a basic income for adults, while maintaining current child benefits for those under 18.